 Close up of a security camera mounted to a house

-Laws on Outdoor Surveillance Cameras for Home Florida
+Laws on Outdoor Surveillance Cameras for Home in Florida

 If you’re considering installing outdoor surveillance cameras for your home in Florida, it’s good to know that it’s legal and comes with some privacy-related restrictions.